mixmix/mixmix.github.io/content/post/icecream-licence/index.md

 ## Origin

-_"How come you get to eat icecream on the couch and I don't"_ my kid asked.
+> **Child** : How come you get to eat icecream on the couch?
+> <br/>
-_"Because I have my Icecream Licence!"_.
+> **Mix** : Because I have my Icecream Licence!"

 This was intended as a joke but lead to me outlining the key competencies you have to demonstrate to access this licence:

 1. You don't spill icecream on the couch
 2. If you do, you notice it